apache/predictionio/docs/manual/source/production/deploy-cloudformation.html.md

 ### Running Quick Start

-You can now get your hands dirty with your fully-distributed PredictionIO cluster.
+You can now start with the fully-distributed PredictionIO cluster.
 Let's start with the [recommendation quick start](/templates/recommendation/quickstart/) with a few twists.

-1. Skip all the way down to `pio status`.
-Run the command and you should see everything functional.
+1. Skip the installation steps and run `pio status`.
+You should see everything functional.

 2. Run through the section **Create a Sample App** as described.
 The